offbynull/learn/Math/input/input.md

 0   1   2   3   4   5   6   7   8   9
 ```

-Numbers with partial portions may also be marked on the line.
-Move the marker to the whole portion of the number, then determine the amount of space that the partial portion consumes and move over that much towards the next notch.
+Numbers with fractional parts may also be marked on the line.
+Move the marker to the whole part of the number, then determine the amount of space that the fractional part consumes and move over that much towards the next notch.
 For example, to represent the number 5.5...

 ```{diagramhelperfrac}
 radius 40